State Sets Record for Spend with Diversity Businesses

 Other highlights of the annual report:

-- Reflecting Tennessee’s efforts to expand economic opportunities in rural counties, the state spent more than $57 million with rural certified businesses in 2019-20.
+- Reflecting Tennessee’s efforts to expand economic opportunities in rural counties, certified businesses were able to provide more than $62 million worth of products and services to 34 rural counties.

 The annual report is available for download online here.